jlevy/og-equity-compensation/README.md

   with founders) and increasingly lower as a company matures.
   (See the picture above.)
-- 🄳 At some point early on, generally before the first employees are hired, stock will be reserved for a stock [**option pool**](http://www.investopedia.com/terms/o/option-pool.asp), more broadly defined as an equity incentive plan.
+- 🄳 At some point early on, generally before the first employees are hired, stock will be reserved for an employee stock
+  [**option pool**](http://www.investopedia.com/terms/o/option-pool.asp), more broadly defined as an equity incentive plan.
   A typical size for the option pool is 20% of the stock of the company, but it can be 10%, 15%, or other sizes.